FREE SHIPPING on purchases over 1,500 CZK 📦

 Estrogen

-Other symptoms indicating estrogen dominance:
+Other signs indicating estrogen dominance:

 • Water retention